ganeshpandhere/react-carousel/README.md

 ## To run the project from build folder

-Once the [roject is built using npm run build command, the app for production is built to the `build` folder.
+Once the project is built using npm run build command, the app for production is built to the `build` folder.

 To serve the production ready code, you can install local server using `npm install -g serve` and then use `serve -s build` from project directory.\